TakeprofitTechnology/ReleaseNotes/EasyMAM MT5.md

 ## Version 6.05-6.06 (9 June, 2023)

 ### Changes
-* Code refactoring done;
+* Code refactoring done.
 * Made optimization of reading logs.

 ## Version 6.03-6.04 (10 May, 2023)

 ### Changes
-* Fixed behavior and added error logs in case if master or slave account was deleted;
+* Fixed behavior and added error logs in case if master or slave account was deleted.
 * Added clearing the cache from the information about the rest connection, for the correct GUI work.

 ## Version 6.02 (19 Apr, 2023)

 ### Changes
-* “VolumeClosed” field for slave account now filled with same value as in “VolumeClosed” as on master account;
+* “VolumeClosed” field for slave account now filled with same value as in “VolumeClosed” as on master account.
-* Added error in log in case if “VolumeClosed” field on slave account not equal value in “VolumeClosed” field on master account;
+* Added error in log in case if “VolumeClosed” field on slave account not equal value in “VolumeClosed” field on master account.
-* Added info in log about “date range” in case of “date range” incentive calculation;
+* Added info in log about “date range” in case of “date range” incentive calculation.
-* Incentive payment for non-existent account was blocked;
+* Incentive payment for non-existent account was blocked.
-* Fixed log error in case of incentive calculation;
+* Fixed log error in case of incentive calculation.
-* “DelayBetweenStepsInMs” parameter was added;
+* “DelayBetweenStepsInMs” parameter was added.
-* Blocked the ability to attach slave account to the master account with a different currency;
+* Blocked the ability to attach slave account to the master account with a different currency.
 * Blocked the ability to set account for incentive calculation with currency differs from slave/masters accounts currency.

 ## Version 6.00 (06 Apr, 2023)

 ### Changes
 * The “UsedCurrencyProfitStep” parameter was removed from settings.
-Now EasyMAM always round up profit digits to the number of symbols entered in the "currency" group setting in MT5 admin;
+Now EasyMAM always round up profit digits to the number of symbols entered in the "currency" group setting in MT5 admin.
-* “UsedSymbolVolumeStep” parameter was added;
+* “UsedSymbolVolumeStep” parameter was added.
-* The application has been reassembled;
+* The application has been reassembled.
-* Setting support in “XML” was removed;
+* Setting support in “XML” was removed.
-* Detach error in case when “UsedCurrencyProfitStep” - true, was fixed;
+* Detach error in case when “UsedCurrencyProfitStep” - true, was fixed.
-* Distribution error in case when “UsedCurrencyProfitStep” - true, was fixed;
+* Distribution error in case when “UsedCurrencyProfitStep” - true, was fixed.
-* “Incentive” tab was added in web GUI;
+* “Incentive” tab was added in web GUI.
-* “PnL” column was added in web GUI in “Slave” tab;
+* “PnL” column was added in web GUI in “Slave” tab.
 * Manual input of date range for calculation incentive was blocked.

 ## Version 5.84-5.86 (15 Mar, 2023)

 ### Changes

-* Added function for calculation incentive in specified interval of days;
+* Added function for calculation incentive in specified interval of days.
 * Removed dots from logs that end with numbers.

 ## Version 5.82-5.83 (15 Mar, 2023)

 ### Changes

-* Slave accounts detach with the "true" value of the “IgnoreOpenTrades” parameter has been fixed;
+* Slave accounts detach with the "true" value of the “IgnoreOpenTrades” parameter has been fixed.
 * Fixed a bug with the allocation of deals between slaves accounts due to a duplicate deal.

 ## Version 5.81 (10 Mar, 2023)